awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/detectors-dataset.md

 For a complete list of supported keys, see [Path template keys](#detectors-dataset-pathkeys)\.

 Within a path for a single interval, data can be stored in one tor more text files\.
-Amazon Lookout for Metrics uses only data with timestamps that fall within the interval for analysis\.
+The detector uses only data with timestamps that fall within the interval for analysis\.
 The detector uses the dataset's timezone to determine if data belongs to the current interval and ignores data that falls outside of the expected range\.

 ## CSV data<a name="detectors-dataset-csv"></a>